Kimberlé Crenshaw: Influence

-Crenshaw is known for establishing the concept of intersectionality, which examins how race, class, gender, and other characterstics overlap and compound to explain systemic discrimination and inequality in society.

-Crenshaw has served as a leader and activist on civil rights, race, intersectionality, and the law throughout United States and Globally.
+Crenshaw is known for establishing the concept of intersectionality, which examines how race, class, gender, and other characteristics overlap and compound to explain systemic discrimination and inequality in society.
+Crenshaw has served as a leader and activist on civil rights, race, intersectionality, and the law throughout United States and globally.
 Crenshaw's work on intersectionality was influential in drafting the equality clause in the Constitution of South Africa.
 In 2001, Crenshaw wrote a paper on Race and Gender discrimination for the United Nation's World Conference on Racism which was leading in creating policy that benefiting minority groups globally.
 Additionally, Crenshaw advocated for the inclusion of gender in the WCAR conference.

-In recent years, Crenshaw has advocated for the #SayHerName movement.
-She co-authored (with Andrea Ritchie) Say Her Name: Resisting Police Brutality Against Black Women, documenting and drawing attention to Black women victims of police brutality and anti-Black violence in the United States.
-Additionally, Crenshaw attended the Women of the World festival, which took place from 8–13 March 2016 at the Southbank Centre in London, England, where she delivered a keynote speech on the unique challenges facing women of color, a key challenge being police brutality against Black women.
-She promoted the #SayHerName campaign, aimed at uplifting the stories of Black women killed by the police.
+Since the 2010s, Crenshaw has advocated for the #SayHerName movement.
+She co-authored (with Andrea Ritchie) Say Her Name: Resisting Police Brutality Against Black Women, documenting and drawing attention to black women victims of police brutality and anti-black violence in the United States.
+Additionally, Crenshaw attended the Women of the World festival, which took place from 8–13 March 2016 at the Southbank Centre in London, where she delivered a keynote speech on the unique challenges facing women of color, a key challenge being police brutality against black women.
+She promoted the #SayHerName campaign, aimed at uplifting the stories of black women killed by the police.

 In 2017, Crenshaw gave an hour-long lecture to a maximum-capacity crowd of attendees at Rapaporte Treasure Hall at Brandeis University.
 She explained the role intersectionality plays in modern-day society.
 After a three-day celebration of her work, University President Ron Liebowitz presented Crenshaw with the Toby Gittler award at a ceremony following the lecture.
 That same year, Crenshaw was invited to moderate a Sexual Harassment Panel hosted by Women in Animation and The Animation Guild, Local 839.
 Crenshaw discussed the history of harassment in the workplace and transitioned the discussion to how it plays a role in today's work environments.
 The other panelists with Crenshaw agreed that there had been many protective measures placed to combat sexual harassment in the workplace.
 However, many issues remain to be resolved for a complete settlement of the problem at hand.

 In 2021, Crenshaw was elected to the American Academy of Arts and Sciences for her innovative work and accomplishments in pioneering intersectionality, civil rights, critical race theory, and the law.
+Also in 2021, Crenshaw gave a question and answer interview with Jon Wiener, contributing editor to The Nation, a weekly magazine in the USA, and addressed the political and ideological backlash to critical race theory, stating “Wherever there is race reform, there’s inevitably retrenchment.”